dtanoglidis/DeepShadows/README.md

 ---
 ### Requirements

-We ran all our experiment in Google Colab Pro, using GPUs and High-RAM mode.
+We ran all of our experiments in Google Colab Pro, using GPUs and High-RAM mode.

 We use `Python==3.6.9`.
 The other Python libraries our notebooks depend on are: